abletech/easy-api/README.md

 ### Support for ActionView templates

-If a template exists for an API action, it will be used.

-For example *properties/index.json* will be rendered for the *index* action in the *PropertiesController*.
+Use `template` as an option for render_result if you want more control over the response.
+This feature is especially handy if you want to use JBuilder DSL as an ActionView template language to format your response.

+    api.render_result(format: params[:format], template: "show")

-The `@result` will be available in the template and represents an instance of Easy::Api::Result.
+The `@result` variable will be available in the template and represents an instance of Easy::Api::Result.

-For the sake of consistency, you should make sure to explicity set success and error in your response.
+For the sake of consistency, you should make sure to explicitly set `success` and `error` in your response.

 Example using JBuilder DSL: